-Although the statistical methods can evaluate the model performance effectively such as the frequency ratio (FR) index, they require reclassification of landslide susceptibility index (LSI) values, and the change of the different breakpoint values can result in different evaluation results.
-To remedy this, the receiver operating characteristic curve (ROC) is more commonly used to evaluate landslide susceptibility results due to the cutoff-independence of it.
+Although the statistical methods can evaluate the model performance effectively, such as the frequency ratio (FR) index, they require reclassification of landslide susceptibility index values, and the change in the different breakpoint values can result in different evaluation results.
+To remedy this, the receiver operating characteristic (ROC) curve is more commonly used to evaluate landslide susceptibility results due to the cutoff independence of it.

-Several indices can be used to evaluate landslide-prone area classification in the ROC method, including true positive (TP) rate, true negative (TN) rate, false positive (FP) rate, false negative (FN) rate, sensitivity and specificity(Fig.2(a)).
+Several indices can be used to evaluate landslide-prone area classification in the ROC method, including the true positive (TP) rate, true negative (TN) rate, false positive (FP) rate, false negative (FN) rate, sensitivity and specificity (Fig. 2a).
 In simple terms, if a model predicts a positive value of a given variable (event forecast) and the value of the variable is actually positive (event), a false positive prediction is obtained.
-On the opposite, if the value of the variable is actually negative (no event), a FP prediction is obtained (Corsini and Mulas, 2017).
+In contrast, if the value of the variable is actually negative (no event), a FP prediction is obtained (Corsini and Mulas, 2017).
 TN and FN predictions are classified following similar logical combinations.
 Based on this, the sensitivity (Sen), i.e., the percentage of correctly classified landslide cases, and the specificity (Spe) can be determined as follows:

-Sen =

-$$\frac{\text{"Number of TP"}}{\text{"Number of TP"+" Number of FN"}}$$

-(5)
+$$Sen = \frac{\text{"Number of TP"}}{\text{(21 cm)}},$$ (5)